metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 Mike Williams gets back into form and converts on at least three passes thrown more than 20 yards past the line of scrimmage
 \- AND -
 Pittsburgh's offense sputters on more than half their drives.

+***

+### Giants @ Buccaneers (+11)

+***

+#### _Latest Results_

+Giants - BYE
+Buccaneers @ **_Washington_**

+#### _Key Injuries_

+The bye week has served the Giants well.
+All their key players on offense are primed to return, except Sterling Shepard, as his quads are still preventing him from practicing.
+Furthermore, Andrew Thomas is finally returning to action as well, which should help the offensive line regain some of its footing.
+On defense, New York is still mostly healthy save for Logan Ryan, who's currently trapped in COVID protocol.

+For Tampa Bay, Antonio Brown is likely out yet again.
+Unfortunately for my Giants, Rob Gronkowski has been practicing in full, so Brady will have his favorite weapon back in primetime.
+Gronk combined with Mike Evans can make things messy for the Giants defense.

+#### _History_

+These two were pitted against one another last year on Monday.
+It's widely believed Tampa Bay wasn't fully committed to the game, looking ahead instead to their upcoming game with the Saints.
+Even still, the fact that the Giants were able to nearly pull out the win against the eventual Super Bowl champions is pretty impressive.
+Then again...the Buccaneers didn't really hit their stride until after the bye, so it's uncertain how much weight the game holds in light of this upcoming match.

+#### _Weather_

+Temperate, if not a little humid and windy

+***

+Giants +11

+***

+**New York covers if**
+the return of most of their receiving weapons can keep the offense decently productive against an overly aggressive Tampa Bay defense
+\- AND -
+Patrick Graham and the rest of the defensive coaches mount a game plan prioritizing Mike Evans and Rob Gronkowski in coverage.

+ **Tampa Bay covers if**
+Leonard Fournette and Mike Evans combined with the return of Rob Gronkowski finally takes their offense back to early-season form.